-The Christmas Cat is a Christmastime children’s folktale, part of the giantess’ Grýla and Leppalúði household Grýla and Leppalúði are the parents of the 13 Icelandic yule lads.
+The Christmas Cat comes from an Icelandic children’s story, part of the giantess Grýla’s household.
+Grýla and Leppalúði are the parents of the 13 Icelandic yule lads.
 The Christmas Cat is said to eat children who do not receive clothing as Christmas presents.
-It was made famous in a 1932 poem by Icelandic poet Jóhannes úr Kötlum.
-Björk also recorded a popular version of the song in the late 1980s (listen here).
+The feline was made famous in a 1932 poem by Icelandic poet Jóhannes úr Kötlum.
+Björk also recorded a popular version of the song in the late 1980s.